-This Antibody crosses placenta and play an important role in protecting the developing fetus.
+This antibody crosses placenta and plays an important role in protecting the developing fetus.
 If i can write only a single sentence to introduce IgG, the above sentence may be the most powerful sentence that represents IgG, but i am allowed to write a long boring (is it?) post.
 Hopefully you will find it useful.

 IgG is an important component of the neonatal immunological defense mechanisms against infection.

 IgG is mostly found in the γ-globulin fraction (when separated into high-and low-molecular weight fractions, it is found in low-molecular-weight-fraction i.e. around 150,000 MW).
 Significant amounts of it and other classes of antibody molecules are found in the alpha and beta fraction of serum.

 The intact 150,000-MW IgG molecule is, in fact, composed of subunits.
 Each IgG molecule contains two identical 50,000-MW polypeptide chains, designated as heavy (H) chains, and two identical 25,000-MW chains, designated as light (L) chains, which are linked by disulfide bridges.
 Heavy chains of given antibody molecule determines the class (isotype) of that antibody, and IgG contains γ-heavy chains.
 Other antibody isotypes (class) are IgM (μ-Mu), IgA (α-Alpha), IgD (δ-Delta) and IgE (ε-Epsilon).

 In humans, there are four subisotypes of γ heavy chains: γ1, γ2, γ3, and γ4 (therefore four subclasses, IgG1, IgG2, IgG3, and IgG4) which are numbered according to their decreasing average serum concentrations.